::: GENERAL BIBLIOGRAPHY :::

 research discoveries since Meyer and Harris was published.
 Postal history is not

 addressed in this catalogue.
-The catalogue can be ordered either in color ($75) or
+The catalogue is out-of-print but might be found in auction catalogues.

 |